UCL-EO/geog0133/Install.md

 Whilst you *can* probably use any version of Python, we suggest you install [`Anaconda Python`](https://docs.anaconda.com/anaconda/install/).
 If you are very short on computer space, you might prefer the cut-down version [`Miniconda`](https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/macos.html).

+### make it faster if you want

+The command that installs packages (libraries of software) for `Anaconda Python` is called `conda`.
+You will see various calls to this in the instructions below.
+There is a *faster* alternative to this, called [`mamba`](https://github.com/mamba-org/mamba).
+If you want to use this, after you have set up Python, type:

+    conda install mamba -n base -c conda-forge

+Then, everywhere below in the text where it says `conda`, you can use `mamba` and it will work a lot faster.

 ### Clone the repository